OsioLabs/emphandbook/01who_we_are/01what_we_do.md

 As a company we also deliberately work to create a positive and sustainable business.
 We're focused on building an open and transparent company that values its employees and the impact we have on the world.
 Everyone on the team is involved in  decisions and tasks that define the future of the company.

+We are most well known for our online Drupal training membership service, <a href="https://drupalize.me/">Drupalize.Me</a>.

 ---
 [Next page](02values.md)
 [Previous page](../01who_we_are)